 Threat assessment is the process of assessing the actionability of violence by an individual against another person or group following the issuance of a direct or conditional threat.
-A Violence RiskAssessment (VRA) is a broader term used to assess any potential violence or danger, regardless of the presence of a vague, conditional, or direct threat.
+A Violence Risk\\Assessment (VRA) is a broader term used to assess any potential violence or danger, regardless of the presence of a vague, conditional, or direct threat.

-The implementation of VRAs are typically conducted by psychologists, clinical counselors, social workers, case managers, law enforcement officers, student conduct officers, or other key employees of the College.
+The implementation of VRAs require specific training and are typically conducted by psychologists, clinical counselors, social workers, case managers, law enforcement officers, student conduct officers, or other key employees of Black River Technical College.

-A VRA occurs in collaboration with the above mentioned team and must be understood as an on-going process, rather than a singular evaluation or meeting.
+A VRA occurs in collaboration with the above-mentioned team and must be understood as an on-going process, rather than a singular evaluation or meeting.
 A VRA is not an evaluation for an involuntary behavioral health hospitalization (e.g., 5150 in California, Section XII in Massachusetts, Baker Act in Florida), nor is it a psychological or mental health assessment.